BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 In Babylon format, weight is stored in red channel, roughness in green.

-The roughness of the coating can be inverted to mean Glossiness - this is controlled by the same parameter than the roughness map.
+The roughness of the coating can be inverted to mean Glossiness - this is controlled by the same parameter as the roughness map.

 ## Double sided material